Erythema Multiforme at a Glance

 EM is considered relatively common, but its true incidence is unknown because largely cases severe enough to require hospitalization have been reported.
 Such cases are in the range of 1 to 6 per million per year.
 Even though the minor form of EM is frequent than the major form, many other eruptions (including annular urticaria and serum sickness-like eruption) are erroneously called EM.3

 EM occurs in patients of all ages, but mostly in adolescents and young adults.
 There is a slight male preponderance (male–female sex ratio of approximately 3:2).
-EM ...
+EM is recurrent in at ...